jdiejim/pokedex-blog/README.md

 # PART 5

 This is the last part of the tutorial!
-In this part we are going to manage **State**, and we will fetch data from the poke api.
+In this part, we are going to manage **State**, and we will fetch data from the poke api.
 Finally, we will use the Pokemon data to populate the **DetailView**.
 To start at this point clone the branch “part5” of this [repo](https://github.com/jdiejim/pokedex-blog).

 ## Passing Events